MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 Keeping a connection open can help to improve responsiveness by reducing latency and network congestion, but it can be detrimental to scalability by keeping unnecessary connections open for longer than required, limiting the ability of other concurrent clients to connect.
 It can also affect battery life if the client application is running on a mobile device; if the application only makes occasional requests to the server, maintaining an open connection can cause the battery to drain more quickly.
 To ensure that a connection is not made persistent with HTTP 1.1, the client can include a Connection:Close header with messages to override the default behavior.
 Similarly, if a server is handling a very large number of clients it can include a Connection:Close header in response messages which should close the connection and save server resources.

 > [!NOTE]
 > Persistent HTTP connections are a purely optional feature to reduce the network overhead associated with repeatedly establishing a communications channel.
 Neither the web API nor the client application should depend on a persistent HTTP connection being available.
-Do not use persistent HTTP connections to implement Comet-style notification systems; instead you should use sockets (or web sockets if available) at the TCP layer.
+Don't use persistent HTTP connections to implement Comet-style notification systems; instead you should use sockets (or web sockets if available) at the TCP layer.
 Finally, note Keep-Alive headers are of limited use if a client application communicates with a server via a proxy; only the connection with the client and the proxy will be persistent.

 ## Publishing and managing a web API

 To make a web API available for client applications, the web API must be deployed to a host environment.
 This environment is typically a web server, although it may be some other type of host process.
 You should consider the following points when publishing a web API:

 - All requests must be authenticated and authorized, and the appropriate level of access control must be enforced.
 - A commercial web API might be subject to various quality guarantees concerning response times.
-It is important to ensure that host environment is scalable if the load can vary significantly over time.
+It's important to ensure that host environment is scalable if the load can vary significantly over time.
 - It may be necessary to meter requests for monetization purposes.
 - It might be necessary to regulate the flow of traffic to the web API, and implement throttling for specific clients that have exhausted their quotas.
 - Regulatory requirements might mandate logging and auditing of all requests and responses.
 - To ensure availability, it may be necessary to monitor the health of the server hosting the web API and restart it if necessary.

-It is useful to be able to decouple these issues from the technical issues concerning the implementation of the web API.
+It's useful to be able to decouple these issues from the technical issues concerning the implementation of the web API.
 For this reason, consider creating a [façade](https://wikipedia.org/wiki/Facade_pattern), running as a separate process and that routes requests to the web API.
 The façade can provide the management operations and forward validated requests to the web API.
 Using a façade can also bring many functional advantages, including:

 - Acting as an integration point for multiple web APIs.
 - Transforming messages and translating communications protocols for clients built by using varying technologies.